-36. Summary of the Child Protection and Safeguarding Children Policy
+35. Summary of the Child Protection and Safeguarding Children Policy

 These procedures are for Teaching, Non-Teaching, Contractors, Supply Staff and Volunteers.
-The summary of this policy and procedures is shown below and a copy of this, including the Categories of Abuse (from Working Together to Safeguard Children 2018 & Keeping Children Safe in Education September 2022) will be issued to all school staff both permanent and temporary, and also to any volunteers or contractors who work with the children.
+The summary of this policy and procedures is shown below and an electronic copy will be issued to all school staff both permanent and temporary, and also to any volunteers or contractors who work with the children.
 All teaching, non-teaching, volunteers, contractors, and staff engaged or employed by Expanse Learning Wigan School have a duty to report and refer any concerns they may have to the Designated Safeguarding Lead who has overall responsibility for child protection matters.